gristlabs/grist-help/help/col-refs.md

 To close the editor and discard any changes you've made, press
 <code class="keys">*Escape*</code>.

-## How Reference columns work
+## Understanding reference columns

-As we have stated earlier, Reference columns reference an entire record in the underlying table.
-We can choose a label to represent the record but a reference is always pointing to a record's unique ID.
+Reference columns reference an entire record in the underlying table.
+We can choose a label to represent the record (the column set in "SHOW COLUMN"), but a reference's value is always a record's unique ID.
+Similarly, Reference Lists store a list of record ids.
 What does that really mean?

 Let's take a look at the [Class Enrollment](https://templates.getgrist.com/doc/afterschool-program/p/2/m/fork) template.